damus-io/damus/docs/CONTRIBUTING.md

 important.

-When you submit or resubmit a patch or patch series, include the complete patch description and justification for it (-v2,v3,vn... option on git-send-email).
+When you submit or resubmit a patch or patch series, include the complete patch description and justification for it.
+Each new version should use the -v2,v3,vN option on git-send-email for each new patch revision.
 Don't just say that this is version N of the patch (series).
 Don't expect the reviewer to refer back to earlier patch versions or referenced URLs to find the patch description and put that into the patch.
 I.e., the patch (series) and its description should be self-contained.
 This benefits both the maintainers and reviewers.
 Some reviewers probably didn't even receive earlier versions of the patch.

 Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy